The Best World Atlases in 2025

 National Geographic Ultimate Visual History of the World

 Follow the fascinating threads of human history in this monumental volume, amply illustrated with maps, archival imagery, and revealing photographs.
 From the dawn of humankind to the modern age, every era and civilization, war and innovation is revealed in this comprehensive work.
-The 2021 edition covers everything from the Babylonian Empire to the Persian Gulf War, the Xia and Shang Dynasties of Bronze Age China to the new space race, and Egyptian hieroglyphics to the digital age.
-With stunning visuals, informative maps, and thought-provoking text, this book is an instant classic.
-The inclusion of timelines, key events, and profiles of significant figures makes it a must-have for history enthusiasts.
+The 2021 edition covers a wide range of topics, including Egyptian hieroglyphics, the digital age, the Xia and Shang Dynasties of Bronze Age China, the Babylonian Empire, and the Persian Gulf War.
+This book is an immediate classic because of its beautiful illustrations, educational maps, and thought-provoking text.
+It is essential for history buffs because it contains timelines, important events, and biographies of important people.

 Review: 4.6/5